-For these reasons, it’s essential that contact a juvenile defense attorney for your detailed child even before he or she holds any conversation with criminal investigators.
-Denver criminal defense lawyer Steven J. Pisani is experienced and aggressive enough when it comes to handling juvenile cases.
+For these reasons, it’s essential that you contact a juvenile defense attorney as soon as your child gets arrested.
+Ideally, this should happen before he or she holds any conversation with criminal investigators.
+Reach out to us today to learn how our Denver Juvenile lawyer can help.
+Steven J. Pisani has an impressive track record when it comes to handling juvenile cases.

-While youngsters do not normally face stiff penalties like adult offenders, a lot is still at stake once your daughter or son is arrested.
+While minors do not normally face stiff penalties like adult offenders, a lot is still at stake once your daughter or son is arrested.
 Luckily, the focus is typically on rehabilitation and not punishment.
 Despite this, severe consequences can still occur.
-Even if the youthful offender stays in a juvenile court, confinement and substantial fines can still result.
+Even if the youthful offender stays in a juvenile court, confinement and substantial fines may still be imposed.

 Sometimes, the district courts may handle certain juvenile felony cases if the district attorney has a reason to believe the young offender in question should be tried like other adults.